isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   The :iscman:`kea-dhcp6` server is able to recognize multiple Vendor Class options (code 16) with different enterprise numbers in the client requests and to send multiple Vendor-Specific Information options (code 17) in the responses, one for each vendor.
+   The :iscman:`kea-dhcp6` server is able to recognize multiple Vendor Class options (code 16) with different enterprise numbers in the client requests, and to send multiple Vendor-Specific Information options (code 17) in the responses, one for each vendor.